REIMAGINING THE NORTH TEXAS FOOD SYSTEM

 CALL FOR PROPOSALS

-The call for proposals for the 3rd annual Dallas InnerCity Growers’ Summit is officially open.
-Practitioners or Researchers working on projects that involve DIG Summit relevant topics are encouraged to submit an abstract.
+The call for proposals for the 4th annual Dallas Interconnected Growers’ Summit is officially open.
+Practitioners or researchers working on projects that involve DIG Summit relevant topics are encouraged to submit an abstract.
 Please follow the link below to submit your proposal.
-The review committee will consider all submissions.
-Presentation proposals must be submitted using the required submission form by August 1 at 11:59 p.m.
-CST.
+The Review committee will consider all submissions.
+Presentation proposals must be submitted using the required submission form by August 15th at 11:59 p.m.
+Submission guidelines here.
 At this time, the proposal submission platform will close, and no other submissions will be accepted.
-For questions or assistance, please email friends@digsummit.org.
+For questions or assistance, please email friends@digsummit.org

 THE AGE OF PLASTIC FOOD